chain4energy/c4e-docs/validatorsGuide/mainnet/README.md

 # Quick Start

-This repository contains reference documentation on how to install and run an Etheremint full node.
+This repository contains reference documentation on how to install and run a C4E full node.
 1. [Hardware requirements](hardware-requirements.md)
 2. [System preparation](system-preparation.md)
 3. [Go installlation](install-go.md)